laura-is-here/tiffany-hooton-therapy-hugo/content/_index.md

   three: A queer or trans couple experiencing relational issues.
 intro:
   title: Welcome!
+  body: |
-  body: "I am a Marriage and Family Therapist Associate offering therapy in the greater
-    Long Beach area.\n\nIf you are looking for a therapist who is queer, trans-affirming, and sex worker-allied, feel welcome to <a href=\"#contact\" class=\"anchor\">contact me</a> for a free consultation and we can begin the path of healing together. "
+    I am a Marriage and Family Therapist Associate offering therapy in the greater Long Beach area.
+If you are looking for a therapist who is **queer, trans-affirming, and sex worker-allied,** feel welcome to <a href=\"#contact\" class="anchor">contact me</a> for a free consultation and we can begin the path of healing together.

+    *&mdash; Tiffany Hooton, M.S.*

+    Associate Marriage & Family Therapist & Associate Professional Clinical Counsellor

 about: true
 contact: true
 toggle_services: true